nikknight96/mjtt/README.md

-# mjtt
+# A tampermonkey script for mjtt

-copy all download links with one click in mjtt
+Copy all download links with one click in mjtt